Ariocarpus: Taxonomy

 The taxonomic history of the genus is somewhat confused.
 In 1838, Michael Scheidweiler described Ariocarpus retusus, establishing the genus.
+The name comes from the ancient Greek "aria" (an oak type) and "carpos" (= fruit) because of the resemblance of the fruit of the two genera to acorns.
+Another possibility for the origin of the name is the work Scheidweiler did on the tree Sorbus aria at the time he described the genus Ariocarpus.
+He might have meant the fruits of Ariocarpus plants look like the fruits of the Sorbus aria.
 He based the description on plants sent to Europe from Mexico by Henri Galeotti.
 The same plants were received by Charles Antoine Lemaire, who described them in a book published 1839 as Anhalonium prismaticum, adding a criticism of Scheidweiler's description in a note at the end of his book.
 Lemaire was well known as a cactus specialist, and subsequent authors used his name until about 1900, although Scheidweiler's name had priority.
 Anhalonium is superfluous and hence an illegitimate name.

 In 1925, Alwin Berger separated off some species of Ariocarpus into the genus Roseocactus, on the basis of the shape of the areoles.
 This separation is not now considered justified.
 Ariocarpus agavoides was originally described in a separate genus, Neogomesia, but is now placed in Ariocarpus.

 The species Lophophora williamsii (peyote) was placed in Anhalonium at one time, although not in Ariocarpus.